akatashev/chouette-iot/chouette/metrics/plugins/README.md

 ## K8s Collector

 *Label*: `k8s`
 *Purpose*: Mainly to monitor K8s pods state.
-There is an optional `node` metrics option, but HostStatsCollector data seems to be more accurate anyway.
+By default `node` metric returns only `inodesFree` metric that is not being returned by HostStatsCollector.

 It connects to a Stats Service using a URL `https://<K8S_STATS_SERVICE_IP>:<K8S_STATS_SERVICE_PORT>/stats/summary`, parses its output and wraps it into metrics.
 This plugin was tested both with normal K8s installation and with microk8s.